About Statescope

 Bulk expression data filtered to include all genes common to both datasets.

-Refinement is formulated as a regularized least-squares minimization problem.
 The goal is to adjust the cell type-specific expression estimates so that the combined (weighted) expression profiles reconstruct the observed bulk data as accurately as possible.
-Simultaneously, a regularization term penalizes deviations from the original single-cell expression profiles.
-This balance between data fidelity and prior consistency is achieved through iterative updates—using alternating or gradient-based methods—until convergence is reached.
+Si

 Output: